 Fourth-generation Contract Manufacturer Modernizes Accounting, Applies for R&D Tax Credits for Manufacturing

-PM Business Advisors Navigates Complex Process for Results Beyond Expectations
+PMBA Navigates Complex Process for Results Beyond Expectations

 On December 18, 2015, The Protecting Americans from Tax Hikes (PATH) Act was signed into law.
 The act made the Research and Development Tax Credit permanent for the first time in its 34-year history.
 The credit is permanent for costs related to qualified activity incurred after December 31, 2014.
-Among other industries it covered manufacturers and eliminated the Alternative Minimum Tax (AMT) floor that had previously precluded eligible small firms ($50 million or less in average gross revenues for the prior three years) from taking advantage of the credits.
+Among other industries, it covered manufacturers and eliminated the Alternative Minimum Tax (AMT) floor that had previously precluded eligible small firms ($50 million or less in average gross revenues for the prior three years) from taking advantage of the credits.

 The specific qualifications for contract manufacturing are onerous and arduous.
-It requires a subject matter expert with the proper experience and expertise to determine that a contract manufacturer’s activities are indeed qualified R&D activities.
+It requires a subject matter expert with the proper experience and expertise to determine that a contract manufacturer’s activities are qualified R&D activities.

 The client also potentially qualified for its state’s R&D Tax Credit.
 This required an even more impeccable process to identify qualified activities.
 First-time applications can trigger audits.
-This reality makes it imperative that the R&D tax credit specialist build in the ability to defend the credits in an audit situation.
+This reality makes it imperative that the R&D tax credit specialist builds in the ability to defend the credits in an audit situation.

 It’s never too late!